I don't have an Instagram. Or a Twitter, or a Snapchat, or, honestly, a Facebook. But, alas, control your shock - I'm ahead of myself.

 Perhaps I overly romanticize the present.
 But at least I don't overly romanticize the past.

-Perhaps I'm just as slowed down by my refusing to share and live and have fun, be fun, with all of these new media movements.
+Perhaps I'm just as slowed down by my refusing to share and live and have fun, be fun, with all of these new social channels.
 But still - for me, there are no Instagrammable moments.
 Nothing so precious or amazing that I would untie its magic in trying to crowd in everyone I've ever met to take a look.

 No Instagrammable moments, just moments to be had and enjoyed and sat in a memory that will inevitably forget their closer qualities, their small details.
 A natural inevitability which is okay.